ansible-lockdown/Windows-2022-STIG/README.md

 ## Role Variables

-This role is designed that the end user should not have to edit the tasks themselves.
+This role is designed so that the end user should not have to edit the tasks themselves.
 All customizing should be done via the defaults/main.yml file or with extra vars within the project, job, workflow, etc. Non-disruptive CAT I, CAT II, and CAT III findings will be corrected by default.
 Disruptive finding remediation can be enabled by setting `win22stig_disruption_high` to `yes`.

 ## Tags

-Below is an example of the tag section from a control within this role.
+Below is an example of the tag section from control within this role.
 Using this example if you set your run to skip all controls with the tag CCI-000366, this task will be skipped.
 The opposite can also happen where you run only controls tagged with CCI-000366.

 ```sh
 tags: